 Back to my earlier point, so much of this hinges upon the notion of companies doing it correctly…

 I have definitely seen examples of companies cynically jumping on the CSR bandwagon purely to score ethical points for gratuitous purposes.
 That said, by following a few steps, it’s possible to elevate a company CSR initiative way beyond this category to something far more meaningful and impactful that creates a long-term mutual benefit to company reputation and the communities which they are supporting.
 My view is that no-one should be taking issue with the latter category, provided it meets the following criteria:

 Any company can attempt to stave off corporate guilt at festive times of the year with the odd whimsical whip round.
 Such transient gestures are very unlikely to bring any measurable long-term benefit.
 Real CSR comes from ‘roll the sleeve up’ action, such as evening or weekend team events helping communities actually on the front line.

 Links to company values, vision and purpose

-CSR agendas which truly resonate both with staff and the causes they seek to support are invariably linked to the company purpose and values the companies seeks to live and breathe.
-For example, companies that have a vision linked to ‘building futures’ (which is quite common!) should think seriously about what this means in its broader sense – support for educationalist causes such as teaching language or numerical skills therefore spring to mind.
+CSR agendas which truly resonate both with staff and the causes they seek to support are invariably linked to the company purpose and values the companies seek to live and breathe.
+For example, companies that have a vision linked to ‘building futures’ (which is quite common!) should think seriously about what this means in its broader sense – support for educationalist causes such as teaching language or numerical skills, therefore, spring to mind.